jpickett76/devise_xfactor_authentication/README.md

 To set up the model and database migration file automatically, run the following command:

-    bundle exec rails g two_factor_authentication MODEL
+  rails g two_factor_authentication MODEL
 Where MODEL is your model name (e.g. User or Admin).
-This generator will add `:two_factor_authenticatable` to your model's Devise options and create a migration in `db/migrate/`, which will add the following columns to your table:
+This generator will add `:devise_xfactor_authenticatable` to your model's Devise options and create a migration in `db/migrate/`, which will add the following columns to your table:

 - `:second_factor_attempts_count`